 A trusted doctor, a supportive community of other people who have had cesarean deliveries, and a willingness to ask questions can help with understanding the recovery process.

 Immediately after delivery

 Most women undergoing a C-section receive an epidural or spinal block.
 This form of anesthesia numbs the body but still allows the person to be awake.

 It can take several hours to regain feeling after an epidural.
 It will not be possible to walk or use the bathroom without assistance, during this immediate postoperative period.
 Most women will have a catheter for several hours after delivery to help them urinate.

 If general anesthesia is needed, waking up can take some time.
 A woman may feel groggy, nauseated, afraid, or confused as she comes out of anesthesia.

 For many new parents, the most significant concern is the baby.
 It used to be routine for hospital staff to take the baby from the mother following delivery.
 Now, many hospitals offer so-called gentle cesarean deliveries.

-Gentle cesarean delivery means that if the baby is doing well, it can be left to rest on the mother's chest or be held by another caregiver while the surgeon sews up the incision in the mother's abdomen.
+Gentle C-section means that if the baby is doing well, it can be left to rest on the mother's chest or be held by another caregiver while the surgeon sews up the incision in the mother's abdomen.